BobbyShmurner/CGCustomWaves/README.md

 - Adds a new cheat called **"Wave Override"** which lets you start from any wave, regardless of your current highest wave

 ![The new cheat this mod adds](https://github.com/BobbyShmurner/CGCustomWaves/blob/master/img/Cheat.png?raw=true)

+# Building

+All that's required is that you add `Assembly-CSharp.dll` and `UnityEngine.UI.dll` to the `lib` folder in the repo's root